47rooks/tiny-haxe-profiler/README.md

 `Error: Could not find build target "Files\\HaxeToolkit433\\haxe\\extraLibs/"`

-which is the bit after the space in "Program Files".
+which is the bit after the space in `Program Files` in the path.
 You can usually ignore this as the exe has already been built.
 Just check in the `export\cpp` directory.
 This is due to a bug in HXCPP command line escaping.

 ### HL/C